bruhathisp/dsa_java/List_Problems/Week1.md

              while (right < s.length()) {
                  map.put(s.charAt(right), right);
                  right++;
+     // When map size exceeds 2: Remove the character with the smallest index (oldest), and adjust left to shrink the window.

-                 if (map.size() == 3) {
+     //Update maxLen: After each iteration, update maxLen with the length of the current valid substring. if (map.size() == 3) {
                      int deleteIndex = Integer.MAX_VALUE;
                      for (int index : map.values()) {